 We are awash in data – some of it crucial to operational success, some of it simply noise.
 Virtually every device we pick up and piece of software we use offers insight into our habits, our desires and our patterns.
-High-growth, cutting-edge companies, like multinational software provider SAP, have long ago learned to channel and leverage this data into actionable insight driving critical business and marketing decisions.
+High-growth, cutting-edge companies have long ago learned to channel and leverage this data into actionable insight driving critical business and marketing decisions.

 How Do You Gather Event Data in Real Time?